taoso/nginx-websocket-module/README.md

 The config above will make nginx listen websocket request on the `/ws` path.
 The `pingintvl` arg is used to set the interval to send ping message to the client.
 And the `idleintvl` arg is used to detect client timeout.
+If there is no message send or receive after `pingintvl`, nginx will send a `PING`, message and the client will ack the `PONG` message, which will reset the ping timer.
+If ther is no message send or receive after `idleintvl`, nginx will just close the connection.
 Both units are millisecond.
 If not set, the default value of pingintvl is 5 minute and idleintvl 6 minute.

+But why let server send the `PING` message?
+It is because that the browser does not offer the api to ping server for javascript.

 Then you can make a websocket handshake to nginx.
 Once the handshake finished, nginx will send an text message reads